 Our unit was number 121, located near the back of the complex and shielded by rows of trees.
-It was significantly quieter and greener than our last home.
-It felt very lush, fresh, and peaceful to me.
+It was so much quieter and greener than our last home.
+It felt lush, fresh, and peaceful.

 The moment that Dad opened the front door, Kim and I raced upstairs to claim our very own bedrooms.
-We hadn’t had our own rooms for over three years – not since the trailer out in Langley.
+We hadn’t had our own rooms for over three years – not since the trailer on the transmitter site out in Langley.
 It all smelled freshly cleaned and painted, and it was by far the nicest and newest place I’d ever lived in.